tstsrv-de/rpg/README.md

 ### Scripts for following usage

-If you plan to use this local *installation* after this install, just use the scripts ``local-dev-start.bat`` or ``local-dev-start.sh``.
-On each start they will apply migrations, load sample data to the database, and start the docker containers (Django server and the database) back up again.
-Also it will the terminal open, so that you can see all the (error-)messages and output from Django and the database.
+If you want to keep using this local *installation*, just use on of the scripts ``local-dev-start.bat`` (on 🪟)  or ``local-dev-start.sh``  (on 🍎 and 🐧) to start it back up again.
+On each start they will collect and apply migrations, load sample data to the database from the *.json file in the base-dir and start the docker containers (Django server and the database) back up again.
+Also it will keep the terminal open, so that you can see all the (error-)messages and output from Django and the database.